OlivierLD/raspberry-coffee/java-python/Java-Jython/README.md

 - <https://jython.readthedocs.io/en/latest/>

 ## Limitations
-- Seems not to support Python3.
+- Seems not to support Python 3, only Python 2 for now.

 ---